 A selective mass notification system is defined as a platform to deliver a notification to an entire audience by all means necessary, therefore creating comprehensive coverage to increase the odds that a particular subscriber received the notification in a timely manner.
 Subscribers can be notified immediately by text message or e-mail, based on their notification preferences.

 A notification is defined as a form of communication that delivers descriptive information about news or an event, unlike a bell or siren that communicates little information.
-For TC Leopard Alert, a notification will arrive in the form of a text message or e-mail, based on your message delivery selections.
+For Leopard Alert, a notification will arrive in the form of a text message or e-mail, based on your message delivery selections.

 Yes.
 You can log in to your account using your e2Campus account name and password to change your account settings and add different e-mail addresses or phone numbers.

-To opt-out, simply log into the TC Leopard Alert site with your username and password.
+To opt-out, simply log into the Temple College Leopard Alert site with your username and password.
 Under the “services” tab, click “delete” next to the appropriate phone number or e-mail address to stop e2Campus alerts from being delivered to you.
 You may opt-out of e-mail alerts only, SMS text message alerts only, or the entire service.

 You are given an opportunity to choose whether you want to receive notifications via text message on your cell phone or by e-mail.
 You can also specify one other alternate contact number and e-mail address.

-e2Campus lets you specify up to two e-mail addresses for notifications to be sent to and offers an Really Simple Syndication (RSS) feed for TC Leopard Alert notifications, so you can add it to your news/RSS reader or personalized home page/blog.
+e2Campus lets you specify up to two e-mail addresses for notifications to be sent to and offers an Really Simple Syndication (RSS) feed for Leopard Alert notifications, so you can add it to your news/RSS reader or personalized home page/blog.

 Yes.
-You will be notified via text message or by e-mail that your account is nearing expiration and directed to log in to TC Leopard Alert to choose a new opt-out date.
+You will be notified via text message or by e-mail that your account is nearing expiration and directed to log in to Leopard Alert to choose a new opt-out date.

 No. e2Campus uses industry standard SMS text messaging protocol to send messages to your phone.
 Your mobile phone plan will need to accept text messages to work properly.

-Log in to the TC Leopard Alert site and check your phone number and provider.
+Log in to the Leopard Alert site and check your phone number and provider.
 If your number or provider is incorrect, then click on “Change Status” to update and resend a validation code.
 If you still do not receive verification, you’ll want to check with your provider regarding what your service or plan includes.